Nebukam/PCGExtendedToolkit/_sources/doc-pathfinding/heuristics/index.md

 Heuristics modules are primarily used by {% include lk id='Pathfinding' %} nodes, such as {% include lk id='Edges Pathfinding' %} and {% include lk id='Plot Edges Pathfinding' %}
 {: .fs-5 .fw-400 }

-Heuristics are basically some under-the-hood maths used by {% include lk id='Search' %} Algorithms to gauge whether one path is better than another.
+Heuristics are basically some under-the-hood maths used by {% include lk id='⊚ Search' %} Algorithms to gauge whether one path is better than another.
 Different algorithms use heuristics differently, but their values is computed consistently.

 ## Modules
 <br>